robocode-dev/tank-royale/CONTRIBUTING.md

 ### Must be stable

 When doing a pull request, make sure it is always in a stable state meaning that it can compile, and that it is also possible to run the code to try it out to review it.
+And it should not break existing features.

 ### Documentation